 |Only surveys with publicly available crosstabs are used in the averages.|

 Hillary Clinton averages an impressive 53-35% lead over Donald Trump among women.
 You have to travel back to 1972 to find a presidential candidate with a larger advantage than she among the female vote - and that, ironically enough, belonged to Republican Richard Nixon.
 Clinton's lead among women ranges from as high as twenty-eight points in one recent poll, to as little as eight points in another.

 And while Trump's 49-40% advantage among men is less impressive than Hillary's performance among women, it's still more impressive than Mitt Romney's 52-45% win in 2012.
-Trump ranges from as high as eighteen points among men, to as little as three points.
+Trump ranges from as high as an eighteen point lead among men, to as little as three points.

 The largest gender-gap found by a single pollster this year is forty-one points!
 It stems from a February CNN survey finding Clinton leading 62-34% among women, with Trump winning men 54-41%.

 To better illustrate the potential for a gender-gap "explosion" this November, consider the graph below:

 If the pattern above holds, 2016 looks likely to join 2012, 2008, 1996, 1992, and 1976 as presidential election years in which the Democrat performs better among women than the Republican does among men.
 The opposite was true in 2004, 2000, 1988, 1984, 1980, and 1972, where male support for the GOP ticket was stronger than female support for the Democrat.

 And if the general election horse race numbers fail to convince you of the potential for a widening gulf between the presidential preferences of men and women, consider the favorability ratings of Donald Trump and Hillary Clinton.
 Not surprisingly, you'll see there's a significant gender-gap here as well.